ArhanChaudhary/NAND/README.md

 Phew!
 That was a lot to take in, but I promise you NAND is far less complicated than it's made out to be.
 From a relatively simple logical foundation, turing equivalence is achieved!
 If you want see my implementation of the NAND computer architecture, [you're more than welcome to](src/core)!
 If you find yourself still curious, check out the [Nand to Tetris lecture slides](https://drive.google.com/file/d/1Z_fxYmmRNXTkAzmZ6YMoX9NXZIRVCKiw/view) for further elaboration on every aspect of its design.

 Let's just briefly talk about the compiler to make this section feel complete.
 Some of NAND's strange syntactical features are a direct consequence of making the compiler easier to implement.
-The compiler is a [recursive LL(1) parser](https://en.wikipedia.org/wiki/LL_parser), generating VM code in [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) to be utilized as a [simple stack machine](https://en.wikipedia.org/wiki/Stack_machine).
+The compiler is a [recursive LL(1) parser](https://en.wikipedia.org/wiki/LL_parser), generating virtual machine code in [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) to be utilized as a [simple stack machine](https://en.wikipedia.org/wiki/Stack_machine).
 Once again, you're more than welcome to see my [compiler implementation](src/compiler) for yourself.

 # FAQ

 ### Whoa, is *everything* made from NAND gates?

 Well..., I admit the description and title are a little misleading, but still in good faith.
-The compiler and VM translator are written in Typescript, and the kernel and hardware are emulated in Rust.
+The compiler and virtual machine translator are written in Typescript, and the kernel and hardware are emulated in Rust.
 It's only really the logic simulator that runs every computation, screen rendering operation, and memory access entirely from NAND gates.
 Bootstrapping the full tech stack is a feat that isn't unheard of, but such a massive project by itself probably deserves its own repository.

 ### Did you design NAND by yourself?

 NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (and you should definitely check it out, it's an absolutely incredible read).
-I solely implemented the specification for CPU, assembler, VM translator, and compiler, while porting the platform to the web with its own IDE and user interface.
-Each VM instruction is then trivially mapped to corresponding machine code.
+I solely implemented the specification for CPU, assembler, virtual machine translator, and compiler, while porting the platform to the web with its own IDE and user interface.
+Each virtual machine instruction is then trivially mapped to corresponding machine code.

 ### If there's only one type, what is the point of specifying types at all?